 Despite the awful death toll, which far exceeded that sustained by the Navy in the Spanish-American War, and sometimes-lurid rumors of misconduct on the part of some members of Bennington’s engineering force, official investigations concluded that the tragedy had not resulted from negligence.
 Eleven surviving crewmen were awarded the Medal of Honor for “extraordinary heroism displayed at the time of the explosion”.
 USS Bennington was raised, but remained inactive and unrepaired until sold in 1910.

-On Thanksgiving Day, November 30, 1905, 66 California Live Oaks were put in the ground on the corner of Pershing Dr. & 26th St. creating the Bennington Memorial Oak Grove.
+The citizens of San Diego knew that there were many who had lost their lives and many that had sustained severe injuries that would eventually pass away in and in remembrance of the 65 sailors that died trees were planted.
+On Thanksgiving Day, November 30.
+1905 70 California Live Oaks were put in the ground on the corner of Pershing Drive & 26th creating the Bennington Memorial Oak Grove.

 Information credited to: